solidity-docs/ja-japanese/docs/common-patterns.rst

 ..     **Modifier May be Skipped**.
 ..
 This only applies to Solidity before version 0.4.0:
 ..
-Since modifiers are applied by simply replacing
-..     code and not by using a function call,
-..     the code in the transitionNext modifier
-..     can be skipped if the function itself uses
+Since modifiers are applied by simply replacing code and not by using a function call, the code in the transitionNext modifier can be skipped if the function itself uses return.
-..     return.
-If you want to do that, make sure
-..     to call nextStage manually from those functions.
 ..
+If you want to do that, make sure to call nextStage manually from those functions.
-Starting with version 0.4.0, modifier code
-..     will run even if the function explicitly returns.
+..
+Starting with version 0.4.0, modifier code will run even if the function explicitly returns.

 .. note::